hensyou/cf-micro-service-architecture/order-service/labs/README.md

     private Boolean fulfilled;
 }
 ```
-Note the lombok annotations! you can check out the various functionalities of lombok [here](https://projectlombok.org/).
+Note the lombok annotations!
+You can check out the various functionalities of lombok [here](https://projectlombok.org/).

-### Create a Repository for CRUD operations
+### Create a Repository for CRUD Operations

 Let's create a repository to perform CRUD operation on the order object.
 For this we will create a package called **repository** in our project struture.
 Add an interface **OrderRepository**.
 This class should be annotated with @Repository annotation.